 Estimated Reading Time: 7 Minutes

 Christmas traditions in Costa Rica are probably not what you are used to.
-You can prevent culture shock by learning what Ticos do during the Christmas holidays and where they go.
+You can prevent culture shock by learning what Ticos do during the Christmas holidays, where they go, and participating.
 Christmas Eve in Spanish is Nochebuena.

-Adjusting to another culture is one of the most challenging things to do when living in another country.
+This country is definitely not boring during Christmas time; there is plenty to do.
+Unless you prefer to look at homes online, because most real estate offices are closed during the holidays.
+You will find that adjusting to another culture is one of the most challenging things about living in another country.
 Christmas traditions are usually family-oriented.
-It is essential to know that the Roman Catholic religion is our official religion by the constitution.
-This fact clarifies that almost all Christmas traditions in Costa Rica are religion-oriented.
+It is essential to know that Roman Catholicism is our official religion by constitution.
+This fact indicates that almost all Christmas traditions in Costa Rica are religious in nature.

-In some countries, like the one where I was born and raised, residents celebrate 1st and 2nd Christmas day.
-But, only Christmas eve is observed on the night of December 24th here.
+In some countries, like the one where I was born and raised, residents celebrate the first and second days of Christmas.
+However, only Christmas Eve is observed here on the night of December 24th.
 December 24th is not a National Holiday, but the 25th is.
-Everything is closed on the 25th, except for some grocery stores.
-If you’re planning to go to church, you might find this article helpful.
+Everything is closed on the 25th except for the grocery stores.
+If you plan to attend church, you might find this article about religious services helpful.

 Christmas entertainment

-Some of the events described below happen in San José.
-But some provincial towns and cities have their event.
-Other cities like Alajuela, Cartago, Heredia, Grecia, and Atenas have their own Christmas activities.
+Some of the events described below take place in San José, but other cities, such as Alajuela, Cartago, Heredia, Grecia, and Atenas, also host their own Christmas activities.
 The province of Guanacaste, for example, has a varied program for the Christmas holidays.
 Check your local Facebook groups for up-to-date information on the events in your community.

 Posadas

-Starting December 15th, this is one of the Christmas traditions that you will only see in smaller towns anymore.
+Starting December 15th, this is one of the Christmas traditions you will only see in smaller, rural towns anymore.
 Children are dressed up as shepherds and go from home to home, asking for lodging while singing Christmas Carols.
 At the last house (beforehand organized), they will receive dinner.
 The posada can take days, depending on the size of the town or village.

 Pasito or Portal

-El Pasito or portal is a model of a nativity scene.
+El Pasito, or portal, is a model of a nativity scene.
 Ticos usually include Mary, Joseph, Jesus, the wise men, the ox, and the mule.
-Often, Ticos add extra houses, and animals and even build miniature villages.
-Costa Ricans traditionally install el Pasito during the first days of December until January 6th at Reyes Magos or Three Kings Day.
+Often, Ticos add extra houses and animals and even build miniature villages.
+Costa Ricans traditionally install El Pasito from the first days of December until January 6th, the day of Reyes Magos (Epiphany/Three Kings Day).

 Misa de Gallo

-Misa de Gallo is the Catholic midnight mass.
-Translated into English, that would be Rooster mass.
-Traditionally, Misa de Gallo started at midnight and was a 2-hour Latin mass.
-However, most Catholic churches nowadays have only a 45-minute Mass beginning at 11 pm.
-Then Christmas dinner begins after mass.
+Misa de Gallo is the Catholic midnight mass, translated into English as Rooster Mass.
+Traditionally, Misa de Gallo began at midnight and was a Latin Mass lasting two hours.
+However, most Catholic churches nowadays have only a 45-minute Mass beginning at 11 p.m.
+Then, Christmas dinner begins after Mass.

 El Tope

-El tope or horse parade is the famous oxcart and horse parade, where participants come from all over the country.
-The horse parade is always on December 26th, starting at midday.
-The topes is a prize-winning contest.
+El tope Nacional is the famous horse parade, which draws participants from all over the country.
+It is always on December 26th, and changes location almost every year.
+But unfortunately, the Municipality of San Ramon has cancelled the tope for 2025.
+The tope is a prize-winning contest.
+There is always an alcohol restriction.

 Christmas Tree Lighting

-Traditionally, the illumination of the Christmas tree at the Children’s Hospital is a huge event.
-Customarily, this happening starts during the first week of December.
+Traditionally, the illumination of the Christmas tree at the Children’s Hospital is a massive event during the first week of December.
 The national power company CNFL began this tradition in 1964.

 Avenidazo

 El Avenidazo is a boardwalk event during the first two weeks of December.
-Visitors can freely enjoy Christmas carols, concerts, and traditional masquerades representing Christmas personalities during the afternoon and evening.
+During the afternoon and evening, visitors can freely enjoy Christmas carols, concerts, and traditional masquerades representing Christmas personalities.
 El Avenidazo is on Central Avenue, starting at the San Juan de Dios hospital and ending at the foot of Cuesta Mora (the whole boulevard).
-In addition, there are theatre, free entrance, and storytellers for children at the Plaza de la Cultura.
+In addition, there is a theatre, free entrance, and storytellers for children at the Plaza de la Cultura.

 Festival de la Luz